 For more information on applying to become an CL in Leicester please see our University job vacancies or if you are interested in investigating future opportunities please contact Professor Matt Bown.

-This year it is anticipated that the following posts will be appointed to before 30 June 2021:
+It is anticipated that the following posts will be appointed to by 30 June 2023:

 CLs are provided with four supervisors: